webXcerpt/openCPQ/_raw/src/doc/tutorial.md

 - The development server observes your source file (but not the webpack configuration!) and re-builds whenever a file changes.
-If you open [http://localhost:8080/webpack-dev-server/index.html](http://localhost:8080/webpack-dev-server/index.html), your configurator will be embedded in a utility application that reloads the configurator whenever it changes.
+If you open [http://localhost:8080/webpack-dev-server/index.html](http://localhost:8080/webpack-dev-server/index.html), your configurator will be embedded in a helper application that reloads the configurator after each re-build.

 To reduce the amount of typing and the complexity of commands to memorize you can replace the "scripts" section of `package.json` by